A little struggle never hurt anybody

 If your child is displaying any of these signs, you may want to jump on-board the Smiley train as I’ve got lots of ways to help you:

-- Make relaxation part of your bedtime routine, you can get a relaxation download here so you can dissolve stress and drift off to sleep peacefully
+- Make relaxation part of your bedtime routine, you can get relaxation downloads here to help dissolve stress and drift off to sleep peacefully

-- Create even more healthy habits and guide your child towards independence and emotional intelligence by joining The Energy Pod (it’s fun and light-hearted which is what your child needs to internalise this stuff)
+- Create even more healthy habits and guide your child towards independence and emotional intelligence by downloading one of my mini coaching classes.
+They’re fun and light-hearted which is what your child needs to internalise this stuff in a positive way.

 Children become what they live and this is no way to live